 “The goal of the Upper School at NCCS is to cultivate deep thinkers who will sit at the table of influence in the communities where they will work, serve, and raise their families — for the glory of God.”
 Megan Strange, Upper School Principal

-During December 2020, North Cobb Christian School will open a new cutting-edge Upper School facility designed to foster creativity and innovation.
+During December 2020, North Cobb Christian School opened a new cutting-edge Upper School facility designed to foster creativity and innovation.
 This 38,000-square-foot complex includes a STEM center with a robotics lab, physics lab, and makerspace, as well as a student collaborative space, classrooms, offices, and an adjacent new parking lot.